pandianvasantharajan/AI-Health/README.md

 ## Projects

 ### 1. ai-health-service (Python)
 A Python FastAPI service that provides file upload functionality to AWS S3.
+Uses Poetry for dependency management.

 ### 2. ai-health-ui (React) - Coming Soon
 A React frontend application for interacting with the AI Health service.